4 Continuity

 2

-and x y) is greatest at the endpoints
+and x y) is greatest at the endpoints of

-of the interval.
+the interval.
 The same approach may not work for other functions!

 Unbounded domain We show that f is not uniformly continuous when dom f = [0, ).

-For contradiction, assume f is uniformly continuous: let ϵ = 1 and suppose δ > 0 satisfies
+For contradiction, assume f is uniformly continuous; let ϵ = 1 and suppose δ > 0 satisfies

 the definition.
-Supposing x y =
+Taking x y =

 δ